 - Rhinos have been on the planet for over 15 million years.

 Rhinos are in trouble and need our help.
-Do your bit by getting involved with a charity such as Save The Rhino.
+You can do your bit by getting involved with a charity such as Save The Rhino.